 - a.
 People who disagree should work with an open and honest approach to resolve the problem.
 This discussion must take place as soon as possible and is best face to face or if that is not practical by telephone. - b.
 The discussion should outline the reasons why the practice is unsafe for children, specifically what they would like to change for the child and how it is having an impact on the children. - c.
-A Practitioner should discuss the concern with their supervisor/manager. - d.
-Stage 1 Timescale for resolution: Unless agreed otherwise between both agencies resolution at stage 1 should be sought within 5 working days or a timescale that protects the child from harm (whichever is less)
+A Practitioner can discuss the concern with their supervisor/manager.
+The timescale for resolution: within 5 working days or a timescale that protects the child from harm (whichever is less).